Florence Farr: Theatrical career

 Farr's first acting experience was in amateur productions with the Bedford Park Dramatics Club, in which her sister Henrietta and brother-in-law Henry were active members.
 Beginning in 1882, Farr served an eight-month apprenticeship under actor-manager J. L. Toole at Toole's Theatre in King William IV Street near Charing Cross.
 She adopted the stage name Mary Lester in deference to her father's wishes, who did not want the Farr name associated with the theatre.
 Her first professional stage appearance was as "Kate Renshaw", a schoolgirl, in Henry J. Byron's Uncle Dick’s Darling.

 In 1883 her father died, leaving her a modest inheritance to live on.
 She continued taking minor roles at the Folly, but changed her stage name back to Florence Farr when she began performing at the Gaiety Theatre in May.
 Her commanding presence and beautiful speaking voice were noted by George Bernard Shaw.
 She soon attained modest success on London's West End stages.
 In 1884 she married fellow actor Edward Emery.
 It turned out to be a disastrous marriage, and she chafed under the restrictions expected of a Victorian wife.
 In 1888, her husband left for an extended tour of America, and they never saw each other again.
 She eventually obtained a divorce in 1895 on the grounds of abandonment and never remarried.

 In early 1890, Farr moved in with her sister, Henrietta, and brother-in-law, painter and stage designer Henry Marriott Paget, to Bedford Park, a bohemian London enclave of intellectuals, artists and writers.
 Bedford Park was known for its "free thinkers" and the "New Woman"(a term coined by Sarah Grand), where women participated in discussions on politics, art, literature and philosophy on an equal basis with men.
-An early feminist, Farr was known for advocating equality for women in politics, employment, wages, etc., amongst her intellectual circle of acquaintances.
+An early feminist, Farr was known for advocating equality for women in politics, employment, and wages, among her intellectual circle of acquaintances.
 Yeats also lived in Bedford Park, and it's likely she first made his acquaintance when her brother-in-law was painting Yeats' portrait.